aodin/flask-example/README.md

 * Works with pytest (may require app_context)
 * Works with Blueprint
+* works with Flask login
+* WOrks with pandas

 * Database session can be imported in a REPL (may require app_context)
 * Prefer the "application factory pattern"